oshi/oshi/UPGRADING.md

 `getSystemCpuLoadBetweenTicks()` and `getProcessorCpuLoadBetweenTicks()` now take an argument with the previous set of ticks, rather than internally saving the previous call.
 This enables users to measure over a longer period or multiple different periods.
-The `getSystemCpuLoad()` method is now a direct passthrough to the `OperatingSystemMXBean` method if running an Oracle JVM, otherwise it returns a negative value.
+The `getSystemCpuLoad()` method has been removed; users running the Oracle JVM should use the  `OperatingSystemMXBean` method if they desire this value.
 The no-argument `getSystemLoadAverage()` has been removed; users can call with an argument of 1 to obtain the same value.

 The `getSystemUptime()` method was moved from the `CentralProcessor` class to